tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

 Statistics and Visualization
 ****************************
-Pyadlml supports methods to quickly calculate summary statistics about a dataset.
-The methods can be imported from the module ``pyadlml.stats``.
-Most plots visualize the summary statistics, therefore the following sections lists them jointly.
-Methods for plotting can be found in the modules ``pyadlml.plot``.
+Pyadlml supports methods to quickly calculate dataset summary statistics.
+The methods can be imported from the ``pyadlml.stats`` module.
+Most plots visualize those summary statistics, therefore the following sections lists them jointly.
+Methods for producing plots can be found in the ``pyadlml.plot`` module.
-For a complete list check the api :ref:`TODOAPILINK`.
-The :ref:`Amsterdam` dataset is used for the examples.
+The :ref:`amsterdam <Amsterdam>` dataset is used for all examples below.

 Activities
 ==========